 After one week, you could reward yourself with a small gift.
 How about a handy multifunction pedometer for your pocket?

-Walking and weight loss – an advanced approach
+Walking for weight loss – an advanced approach

 Do you walk more than 10,000 steps a day?
 Wow, congratulations – you might just want to skip this challenge!
 For all others…On week 2, you increase your average daily steps found out in week 1 by 20%.
 This is a doable small increase.